By Heather Rhoades

 The long and short of why a fig tree is taking a long time to ripen its fruit or the figs won’t get ripe at all is stress.
 Fig trees are very susceptible to stress and when under stress, they will slow down or even stop ripening their fruit.

 The most common stress that is responsible for when figs don’t ripen is lack of water, especially in high heat conditions.
 Fig trees in containers are especially prone to this.
-If a fig tree does not have enough water, the figs won’t get ripe because the tree is trying to preserve its self and its seeds.
+If a fig tree does not have enough water, the figs won’t get ripe because the tree is trying to preserve itself and its seeds.
 If a fig tree continues to get too little water, it will abort its fruit, which means your fig fruit will fall off the tree while it is still green.

 Another possible reason why your figs are not getting ripe is a lack of nutrients.
 Fruiting is hard work for a tree.
 It needs extra nutrients to be able to support both itself and its fruit.
 If the tree has too little nutrients, the figs don’t ripen as fast and may even stop ripening.